FireDemon290304/Tierlist-User-Analysis/README.md

     - Infer the values maybe
     - FIX THE FUKCING NANS
     - make the axis' on the heatmap be not numbers, or ignore them entirely
+    - make it possible to apply multiple filters at once
 - Make into CLI